 OCOM seeks to fulfill its mission by producing highly skilled and compassionate practitioners.
-For the safe and effective practice of acupuncture and Chinese medicine, entry-level students are expected to develop an extensive knowledge base and clinical skills, with the ability to apply their knowledge and skills, interpret information, and contribute to patient-centered care across a spectrum of healthcare settings.
-Retention and refinement of these skills is required in the post-graduate DAOM program.
+For the safe and effective practice of acupuncture and Chinese medicine, students are expected to develop an extensive knowledge base and clinical skills, with the ability to apply their knowledge and skills, interpret information, and contribute to patient-centered care across a spectrum of health care settings.
 Students will be assessed not only on their scholastic accomplishments, but also on their physical and emotional capacities to meet the requirements of the school curricula and to graduate as skilled and effective practitioners of acupuncture and Chinese medicine.
 The following Technical Standards are academic requirements for admission, retention, promotion, and graduation.